vasilyevmax/rntrack/smapi/readme.txt

-SMAPI; Modified Squish MSGAPI - version 2.4
+SMAPI; Modified Squish MSGAPI - version 2.5

-This version of the SMAPI library is part of the HUSKY fidosoft project.
+This version of the SMAPI library has been taken from the HUSKY fidosoft project.

 Squish MSGAPI0 is copyright 1991 by Scott J. Dudley.
 The terms of use are